bogue89/darkjs/README.md

 Then visit `http://localhost:8080` to see the [demo](https://darkjs.pewpew.mx/) page.

 ### Config Options
-You can pass a query string for configuration options in import url `GET`
+You can pass a query string for configuration options in the import url `GET`

 `https://darkjs.pewpew.mx/darkjs.js?mode=custom&offset=0`